Miracle: An extraordinary and welcome event that is not explicable by natural or scientific laws and is therefore attributed to a divine agency.

 I’m not out of the woods just yet, dear readers.
 While I am now employed, there will still be some testing.
 I will be making less money an hour than my last job but, I know my God has a plan and a purpose for me and I will try my best to continue down this road one step at a time.

-A Resource of Boys & Girls Clubs of America's Youth Development Toolbox
+A Resource From Boys & Girls Clubs of America'

 Fun, unusual and forgotten designations on our calendar.